Structure of Indian Money Market | Mumbai University 2021-22

-- The money market is a type of market where lending and borrowing funds for a short period of time.
+- The money market is a type of market where lending and borrowing funds for a short period.
 The Money market deals in short-term funds and financial instruments for the period of one day to one year or less.
-In the money market financial instruments are highly liquid and converted into cash within a short period of time.
+In the money market financial instruments are highly liquid and converted into cash within a short period.

-In the money market, various instruments used for lending and borrowing such as call money, commercial bills, treasury bills, certificates of deposits, commercial papers, etc. It is a wholesale market for a short term debt instrument.
+- In the money market, various instruments are used for lending and borrowing such as call money, commercial bills, treasury bills, certificates of deposits, commercial papers, etc. It is a wholesale market for a short-term debt instrument.

 Structure of Indian Money Market

-Money Market divided into the organized sector and unorganized sector. organized money market governed by the Act. the organized market registered the government and follow the rules and regulations.
+- Money Market is divided into the organized sector and the unorganized sector. organized money market governed by the Act. the organized market registered the government and follow the rules and regulations.

-The unorganized market is not governed by any Act.
-It is registered with the government; therefore no rules and regulations followed by the unorganized sector.
+- The unorganized market is not governed by any Act.
+It is registered with the government; therefore no rules and regulations are followed by the unorganized sector.

-Role of different player and participant in the organized sector:
+Role of different players and participants in the organized sector:

-RBI: Reserve Bank of India Plays a very important role in the Money market.
-The objective of RBI operation in the money market to ensure liquidity and short term interest rate for achieving objectives of monetary policy.
+- RBI: Reserve Bank of India Plays a very important role in the Money market.
+The objective of RBI operation in the money market is to ensure liquidity and short-term interest rate for achieving the objectives of monetary policy.
 RBI Plays the role of a middleman and regulator in the money market.

-Discount and Finance House of India(DFHI): The RBI set up DFHI jointly with public sector banks and all Indian financial institutions with the aim to provide liquidity in short term.
-The DFHI deals in treasury bills, commercial bills, CDs, CPs, short term deposits, call money market, and government securities.
+- Discount and Finance House of India(DFHI): The RBI set up DFHI jointly with public sector banks and all Indian financial institutions to provide liquidity in short term.
+The DFHI deals in treasury bills, commercial bills, CDs, CPs, short-term deposits, call money market, and government securities.
 The DFHI also participates in repos operations.

-Business Corporates: They deal in the money market mostly to raise short term funds for satisfying their working capital requirement. they use both the organized and the unorganized sector of the money market.
+- Business Corporates: They deal in the money market mostly to raise short-term funds for satisfying their working capital requirement. they use both the organized and the unorganized sectors of the money market.

 The main components of the Unorganized Sector of Indian Money Market